 A protruding belly button is not something you want to find on your dog.
 A protruding belly button means that the dog has a hernia.
 A hernia in dogs is similar to a hernia in humans.
 A hernia is when internal parts of the body are move or are in a position that it should not be.
 It is a serious medical condition and requires attention from your vet as soon as possible.

-A hernia is most likely to occur when the dog is still a puppy.
+A hernia is most likely to occur when the dog is still a puppy, so making sure that it is safe by having a retractable lead, a comfortable car seat, and a crate are essential.
 When the belly button of a puppy is swollen then the puppy is likely to have an umbilical hernia.
 An umbilical hernia occurs when internal parts such as the abdomen are stuck in the belly button area.
 It is also possible that the scar did not heal properly and has left an opening.
 In such a case it is possible that internal parts or fat will stick out which can lead to even more health issues.
 You should take your dog to be examined when you notice a protruding belly button because it can be a fatal condition.

 In some cases, surgery is required to fix the umbilical hernia.
 If it is possible, your vet will probably wait until it is time to spay or neuter your dog to fix the hernia.
 This way, your dog will only need to go through surgery once.
 However, this does not mean that you can wait until your dog’s spaying or neutering appointment to have a swollen belly button checked.
 Your vet needs to examine the swollen belly button as soon as possible and assess the appropriate treatment.